Samsung/ONE/tools/circle2circle/README.md

 ## `merge.circle.py`

-Merges two Circle model files into a single model by appending their subgraphs and adding signatures.
-The script accepts one or more Circle files (currently limited to two).
+Merges multiple Circle model files into a single model by appending their subgraphs and adding signatures.
+The script accepts any number of Circle files.

 - **Positional arguments**:
-  `circles` – one or more Circle model files to merge (e.g., `in1.circle in2.circle`).
+  `circles` – one or more Circle model files to merge (e.g., `in1.circle in2.circle in3.circle ...`).

 - **Optional arguments**:
-  `--sig-names` – semicolon‑separated signature names for the subgraphs (e.g., `"prefill;decode"`).
+  `--sig-names` – semicolon‑separated signature names for the subgraphs (e.g., `"prefill;decode;extra"`).
 If omitted, the script derives the signature names from the input filenames by stripping the `.circle` extension.

+### Features

+- **N-model merging**: Supports merging any number of input models (not limited to two).
+- **Operator code deduplication**: Identical operator codes are merged to reduce redundancy.
+- **Buffer deduplication**: Buffers with identical content (e.g., shared weights) are automatically deduplicated using SHA256 hashing, reducing the merged model size.

 ### Usage examples